Technical Director | Re-Recording Engineer | President

 Jeremiah began his career as a location sound engineer on films and commercials.
 In 2002 he started Jereco Studios Inc., designing his first commercial recording facility in Bozeman, Montana, and in 2010, he founded his second recording facility, Peach Street Studios.

 A graduate of Montana State University – Bozeman, Jeremiah continues supporting, working, and teaching at the institution.
-Jeremiah is faculty and Technical Director at the School of Music and instructor at the School of Film & Photography.
+Jeremiah is faculty at the School of Music and also at the School of Film & Photography.
 He teaches Entertainment Business, Sound for Film & TV, Multimedia Audio Production, Recording 2, and a graduate level sound class for the Science & Natural History Filmmaking's MFA program.

 Jeremiah is: the Technical Director for the Warren Miller Performing Arts Center in Big Sky, MT.
-A member of the Board of Governors for the Northwest Chapter - National Academy of Television Arts and Sciences.
+Serves on the Board of Governors for the Northwest Chapter - National Academy of Television Arts and Sciences.
 A mentor for the Recording Connection.
 An active member of the Audio Engineering Society [AES] and the Recording Academy [Grammy Awards].

 Jeremiah enjoys skiing wherever there is fresh powder, trout fishing in his childhood backyard of the West Boulder River, driving big trucks, and listening to music of all kinds.